holtwick/selfhosted/README.md

    - Forward Port: The port the service usually uses.
 4. You can then also request the SSL certificate from there.

-# My Recommended Services

-- [Gitea](gitea/docker-compose.yml) is a bit like Github, but for smaller groups.
-It helps you to manage code and tickets.
-But also provides a super easy registry for your private packages. it is tiny and fast.
-- [Nextcloud](nextcloud/docker-compose.yml) is your "Cloud Service".
-I use it for file sharing mainly.
-But it can do most things Google and Apple offer as well, like mail, contacts, calendar, office tools.